rubendal/Sm4sh-Calculator/README.md

 All scripts were scrapped using Sammi Husky's Sm4sh Tools (SALT and FITD) and stored in json files with a flag for those that contain hitboxes

+Scripts version: 1.1.6/1.1.7

 ### Script Search
 http://rubendal.github.io/Sm4sh-Calculator/scriptsearch.html

-Search all character game.bin scripts that match certain regular expression, can use a negative regular expression to make easier expressions and filter by script Name
+Search all character game.bin scripts that match certain regular expression on each line, can use a negative regular expression to make easier expressions and filter by script Name

 Usually useful if you want to research certain hitboxes or events with certain parameters like SDI, trip chance or unknown events found in all character scripts